s3lven/portfolio/README.md

 - [x] Create navbar, footer, and hero
 - [x] Create career, skills, and projects layout
 - [ ] Put content in layout
 - [x] Add color theming and dark mode
+- [ ] Add tooltips to Technology
+- [ ] Add primary color gradient to dots
 - [ ] Add animations and the little guy
 - [ ] Add smooth scroll
-- [ ] Write tests with Jest/RTL
+- [ ] More sections for my passions and hobbies (because it needs more personality)
 - [ ] Deploy onto Vercel/GHPages

 ## How to Run Locally 🖥️ (for future me?)